-Work has now started at Thornton Junction on the reinstatement of the Branch Line to Levenmouth with freight carrying capacity.
+Work is now well underway at Thornton Junction on the reinstatement of the Branch Line to Levenmouth with freight carrying capacity.
 Now a further boost for the Kingdom of Fife has been announced in the form of electrification works along the route known as the Fife Ring.

-Scottish Transport Minister, Jenny Gilruth, is looking forward to the removal of all diesel powered trains from passenger services by 2035.
+Much of the the old track and usable infrastructure will be made available to heritage railways for re-use and Scottish Transport Minister, Jenny Gilruth, is looking forward to the removal of all diesel powered trains from passenger services across Scotland by 2035.